jackadam1981/ChromeEc/docs/case_closed_debugging_gsc.md

 ## Control Hardware Write Protect {#hw-wp}

-Control of hardware write protect is restricted by the `OverrideWP` capability.
+Control of hardware write protect is restricted by CCD capabilities.
+Cr50 controls access to wp with the `OverrideWP` capability.
+[Ti50 controls wp][hw-wp-ti50] with the `OverrideWP` capability and the `AllowUnverifiedRo` capability.

 When the capability is allowed, the hardware write protect setting can be controlled with the `wp` command in the GSC console.
 Otherwise, the hardware write protect is determined based on the presence of the battery.